|TITLE||Recognising Stress and Developing Coping Strategies|

 |ECTS CREDITS||Not Applicable|

-By the end of this workshop, the doctoral researcher should:
+By the end of this workshop, doctoral researchers should:

 - be able to distinguish between pressure and stress;